 24th Annual Sheer Elegance Fashion Show

-Co-emcees KETC-TV "Donnybrook's" Wendy Wiese and KPLR 11's Christine Buck keep the crowd in stitches with their witty repartee, while KTVI's Bonita Cornute inspires "oohs and ahs" with her bountiful door prize presentations.
+Chairperson Dr. Nina Caldwell, vice president, student affairs at Maryville University, and co-chair Carol Voss, a community volunteer, are leading the charge to raise $140,000 for the Club’s Girls’ Program with a dedicated 60-woman Development Committee.
+The co-emcees, Nine Network “Donnybrook’s” Wendy Wiese and KPLR 11’s Christine Buck, keep the crowd in stitches with their witty repartee while KTVI’s Bonita Cornute inspires “oohs and ahs” with a bountiful door prize showcase.

 ©2013 Mathews-Dickey Boys' & Girls' Club.
 All Right Reserved.